 The letter of intent does not mention the final offering price.

 Underwriting Agreement: The letter of intent remains in effect until the pricing of the securities, after which the Underwriting Agreement is executed.
-Thereafter, the underwriter is contractually bound to purchase the issue from the company at a specific price.
+After that, the underwriter is contractually bound to purchase the issue from the company at a specific price.

-Registration Statement: The registration statement consists of information regarding the IPO, the financial statements of the company, the background of the management, insider holdings, any legal problems faced by the company, and the ticker symbol to be used by the issuing company once listed on the stock exchange.
+Registration Statement: The registration statement consists of information regarding the IPO, the company's financial statements, the background of the management, insider holdings, any legal problems faced by the company, and the ticker symbol to be used by the issuing company once listed on the stock exchange.
 The SEC requires that the issuing company and its underwriters file a registration statement after the details of the issue have been agreed upon.

 The registration statement has two parts:

 - The Prospectus: This is provided to every investor who buys the issued security

 - Private Filings: this is comprised of information that is provided to the SEC for inspection but is not necessarily made available to the public

 The registration statement ensures that investors have adequate and reliable information about the securities.
 The SEC then carries out due diligence to ensure that all the required details have been disclosed correctly.

 Red Herring Document: In the cooling-off period, the underwriter creates an initial prospectus which consists of the details of the issuing company, save the effective date and offer price.
 Once the red herring document has been created, the issuing company and the underwriters market the shares to public investors.
 Often, underwriters go on roadshows (called the dog and pony shows – lasting for 3 to 4 weeks) to market the shares to institutional investors and evaluate the demand for the shares.